Hamza1001101/Hamza1001101/README.md

 #### Hi there 👋 I'm Hamza Hayd

-Full-Stack Java Developer with a passion for creative solutions like designing, building, and maintaining modern APIs and web applications.
-Proficient in Java, Spring, Spring boot | Experience with JavaScript, Nextjs, Reactjs, SQL & NoSQL databases t.ex.
-MongoDB & Elasticsearch | Enthusiastic about leveraging modern containerization and orchestration technologies like Docker, Kubernetes, and OpenShift | Certified SAFe® 6 Scrum Master.
+Java Developer skilled in designing, building, and maintaining modern APIs and web applications.
+Proficient in Java, Spring, and Spring Boot, among other technologies.
+Experience in TypeScript, Next.js, SQL, and NoSQL databases including PostgreSQL and Elasticsearch.
+Enthusiastic about leveraging modern containerization and orchestration technologies like Docker and Kubernetes (OpenShift).
+Skilled in using Prometheus and Grafana for system monitoring in DevOps environments.
+Certified SAFe® 6 Scrum Master and Spring Certified Professional 2024 [v2].

 - 💼 Software Engineer @Folksam <br/>
-- 🌱 Currently learning Distributed Systems, delving deep into the world of Containerization and Microservices Architecture.<br/>
-- 📫 How to reach me: @HamzaHaydFarah.